dedaluz/django-tumblelog/docs/oembed.rst

 oEmbed Types
 ------------

 The oEmbed specification defines four broad types of resource, each with their own requirements in the provider response: photo, video, link, and image.
 To account for those fields, there are four subclasses of ``BaseOembedPostType`` to match each type.
 Custom oEmbed post types should never directly inherit from ``BaseOembedPostType``; instead it should inherit from one of the following base classes, depending on the nature of the response.
-Each of these are defined in the ``tumblelog.models`` module.
+Each of these are defined in the ``tumblelog.models.base`` module.

 .. _oembed_photo_class: